mvysny/vaadin-simple-security/README.md

 We'll start with a very simple in-memory user management.
 Afterwards, we'll switch to a SQL-based user table.

 First, you'll need a login page.
-We'll implement a Vaadin Route which will simply contain Vaadin's LoginForm.
-Vaadin's LoginForm enables proper browser username/password autocompletion (`PasswordField` and `TextField` do not since the input element is hidden in ShadowDOM), that's why it's important to use LoginForm.
+We'll implement the login page as a Vaadin Route, which will simply contain the Vaadin LoginForm component.
+Vaadin's LoginForm enables proper browser username/password autocompletion;
+`PasswordField` and `TextField` do not since the input element is hidden in ShadowDOM.

 TODO LoginRoute example.